holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 This is certainly a bold claim, and I suspect many of you are shaking your heads right now.

 Under the classical teachings of statistical learning, this contradicts the well-known bias-variance tradeoff.
-This theory defines a sweet-spot where, if you increase model complexity further, generalization error tends to increase (the typicaly u-shape).
+This theory defines a sweet-spot where, if you increase model complexity further, generalization error tends to increase (the typical U-shaped test error curve).

-You would think this effect becomes more pronounced for **small datasets** where the number of parameters, _p_, are larger than the number of observations, _n_, but **this is not neccessarily the case.**
+You would think this effect is more pronounced for **small datasets** where the number of parameters, _p_, are larger than the number of observations, _n_, but **this is not neccessarily the case.**

 In a recent ICML 2020 paper by [Deepmind](https://proceedings.icml.cc/static/paper_files/icml/2020/6899-Paper.pdf) (Bornschein, 2020), it was shown that one can **train on a smaller subset** of the training data while maintaining generalizable results, even for large overparameterized models.
 If this is true, we can **reduce the computational overhead in model selection and hyperparmater tuning significantly**.